ameyapb/basicCalculator/README.md

 # basicCalculator

-This is a basic python code for a calculator.
+Basic python code for a calculator.